Hamas: The Palestinian militant group that rules Gaza

 Hamas organised clinics and schools, which served Palestinians who felt let down by the corrupt and inefficient Palestinian Authority, dominated by the Fatah faction.

 Many Palestinians cheered the wave of Hamas suicide attacks in the first years of the second intifada.
 They saw "martyrdom" operations as avenging their own losses and Israel's settlement-building in the West Bank, territory wanted by Palestinians for a future state of their own.

 In March and April 2004, Hamas spiritual leader Sheikh Ahmed Yassin and his successor Abdul Aziz al-Rantissi were assassinated in Israeli missile strikes in Gaza.

 The death of Fatah leader Yasser Arafat that November saw the Palestinian Authority newly led by Mahmoud Abbas, who viewed Hamas rocket-fire as counter-productive.

 When Hamas scored a landslide victory in Palestinian parliamentary elections in 2006, the stage was set for a bitter power-struggle with Fatah.

 Hamas resisted all efforts to get it to sign up to previous Palestinian agreements with Israel, as well as to recognise Israel's legitimacy and to renounce violence.

 Hamas's charter defines historic Palestine - including present-day Israel - as Islamic land and it rules out any permanent peace with the Jewish state.

-The charter also repeatedly makes attacks on Jews as a people, drawing charges that the movement is anti-Semitic.
+The document also repeatedly makes attacks on Jews as a people, drawing charges that the movement is anti-Semitic.

-The new government was subjected to tough economic and diplomatic sanctions by Israel and its allies in the West.
+As a result, the new Hamas-led government was subjected to tough economic and diplomatic sanctions by Israel and its allies in the West.